tamisakita/othello-game-project/README.md

 # Othello Game Project
+This is the first project of the Ironhack Web Development course, where I reproduced the traditional game Othello or Reversi.

+## Introduction to the game
+Reversi is an board game is played by two parties on an eight-by-eight square grid with pieces that have two distinct sides.
+Pieces have a black and white colour, each side representing one player.
+The goal for each player is to make pieces of their colour constitute a majority of the pieces on the board at the end of the game, by turning over as many of their opponent's pieces as possible.

+## Getting Started
+This game works at the browser and doesn't need any installation.

+Link to run the game in your browser =>

+## Prerequisites
+No hardware prerequisites needed.

 ## Game rules
 The goal is to get the majority of colour discs on the board at the end of the game.
 With the following rules: